 Canadian citizens can submit their application at the competent Aliens Authority after arrival in Germany.
 There is no obligation to apply for a German visa before leaving Canada.
 Only in cases where an employment is intended to begin directly after arrival in Germany (e.g. work, study, internship), we recommend that a visa (which includes the work permit) is being issued in advance.
 Employment cannot be started before having the obligatory permit.

-Citizens of Australia, New Zealand, Japan, Republic of Korea, Israel and the United States of America can also submit their application after arrival in Germany.
+Nationals of Australia, Israel, Japan, New Zealand, South Korea and the United States may also apply for the necessary permit after arrival in Germany.
+The same applies for nationals of Andorra, Brazil, El Salvador, Honduras, Monaco and San Marino who do not intend to take up employment.
 All other applicants have to apply for their residence permit before leaving Canada.

 Please prepare your application as follows: